28 Apr The Criminal Court Process | Newport Beach Criminal Attorney

-For anyone facing misdemeanor or felony charges in any of the criminal court located in Orange County, California, you need to understand the basics of how the criminal court process works and what to expect even before you hire a criminal lawyer.
+Criminal court can overwhelming for anyone facing misdemeanor or felony charges, and you need to understand the basics of how the criminal court process works and what to expect even before you hire a criminal lawyer.
 No matter what type of misdemeanor you may be charged with (DUI, petty theft, domestic violence), the process is the same.
 If you are charged with a felony (drug possession, fraud, white collar crime) the process is a little more involved than that for a misdemeanor.

 Criminal Court Arraignment

 Your criminal court arraignment date is established either by 1) the date on your ticket that the police gave to you if you were cited and released; 2) the date on an “appearance letter” the District Attorney’s Office sent to you in the mail; 3) the date the jail states on your bond paperwork if you bail out of jail; or 4) within 48 business hours of when you were arrested and taken into custody, if you are unable to bail out.
 Generally, the only issues the court determines at your arraignment is whether or not bail will be set or you will be released on your own recognizance; and whether you will enter a plea of “guilty” or “not guilty”.
 Once you enter your plea, your speedy trial right begins.

 Anyone charged with a misdemeanor has the right to a speedy and public jury trial within 30 days of entering a “not guilty” plea at your arraignment (if you’re in jail), and 45 days from entering the plea if you are out on bail or your own recognizance.
 See Penal Code section 1382(a)(3).

 Criminal Court Misdemeanor Cases